XoopsModules25x/mastopgo2/docs/readme.txt

 * Spotlight registration

 You can add an image, section, exibition text and URL for each spotlight.
 Further you can define if the spotlight URL should be opend in a new window or not.
-The spotlight management area has group actions, enable/disable spotlights and an exclusive class called MastopFormSelectImage that acts together with Xoops image libray making it easier to choose and send images.
+The spotlight management area has group actions, enable/disable spotlights and an exclusive class called FormSelectImage that acts together with Xoops image libray making it easier to choose and send images.

 * Spotlight exhibition block